beach at fisherman's island state park

 FISHERMAN’S ISLAND STATE PARK CAMPING

 There is one main campground at Fisherman’s Island, with various “loops” along Lake Shore Drive to choose from.
-Here are the details:
+You can read more about staying here in our blog on Camping in Fisherman’s Island State Park.

 BEST TIME TO FISHERMAN’S ISLAND STATE PARK